genomicsclass/book/pages/plots_to_avoid.md

 ![Barplot of browser usage.](figure/plots_to_avoid-barplot-1.png)

-Note that we can now pretty easily determine the percentages by following a horizontal line to the x-axis.
+Notice that we can now pretty easily determine the percentages by following a horizontal line to the x-axis.
 Do avoid a 3D version since it obfuscates the plot, making it more difficult to find the percentages by eye.